Menu of Poems

 In the words of poet Mark Roper who edited the Menu of Poems in 2011, ‘we hope that patients enjoy reading and thinking about the imagery and music of these poems, and that the worlds they create will give them their own moments out of time.’

-The four anthologies of poetry produced through this project were compiled into a simple pamphlet for easy circulation to health service users.
+The five anthologies of poetry produced through this project were compiled into a simple pamphlet for easy circulation to health service users.

 The Menu of Poems reaches service users in a number of ways.
 For example, in Waterford Regional Hospital (WRH) and Naas General Hospital, they are distributed via the meal trays.